iamjoya/pulseid-ui-automation/README.md

 1. Make sure your virtual environment is activated.
 2. Entering the command behave to run all the feature files.

 	a.
-On [behave] section in behave.ini file you may set specific feature file and run the command on your terminal:
+On [behave] section in behave.ini file you may set specific feature file to run and run the command on your terminal:
 	```
 	behave
 	```

 	b.
 To generate an allure report run and execute the following command on your terminal

-	- To run your test set in in behave.ini, execute:
+		- To run your test set in in behave.ini
 		```
 		behave -f allure -o allure-results -f pretty
 		```
-	- To generate allure reports after executing the test, execute:
+		- To generate allure reports after executing the test
 		```
 		allure generate allure-results -o allure-reports
 		```
-	- To view the reports execute:
+		- To view the reports: Reports will be viewable in chrome
 		```
 		allure open allure-reports
 		```